 In many older homes, the air return system is inadequate for modern HVAC systems and may need to be expanded or even completely replaced.

-Due to the fact that return air vents often lack fans or are situated in difficult to reach places, they are prone to debris buildup.
-Dust and dirt can slowly clog the system, as well as any objects which find their way inside.
+Due to the fact that return air vents often lack fans or are situated in difficult-to-reach places, they are prone to debris buildup.
+Dust and dirt can slowly clog the system, as well as any objects that find their way inside.

 Rodents, birds, and other pests have been known to build nests in these passageways, blocking the flow of air to your furnace and causing your furnace to work harder for a smaller result.